nitram509/android-web-telephony-integration/README.md

 4. Via reading and writing document nodes, both apps communicate with each other
 5. Technical protocol handling of publishing and subscribing events is handled within the Firebase clients

-These use case do work in this proof of concept:
+These use cases do already work:

 * Display incoming calls
 * Lookup incoming phone number in phone book an display photo